 That said, as a new clinician at the time, I chose to keep any and all leaky gut investigations and findings to myself for many years out of fear of being judged/criticized by my colleagues and co-workers.
 I kept my mouth shut so I would fit in and be respected.

 Although I had taken all the mainstream advice and went through the motions with invasive endoscopes, Lactaid pills, Prilosec, Zantac, Tums, Gas-Ex, probiotics (which were somewhat helpful) and even restrictive elimination diets (out of desperation), I knew deep down I was going to eventually need to address leaky gut head-on, from a holistic standpoint.
 With all do respect, that stuff was just not cutting it and I was getting worse.

-Thank goodness after un-turning lots of rocks and stones over the years, I was eventually able to find enough holistic-minded practitioners and like-minded peers who knew a lot about leaky gut, validated everything I was going through, and helped support me down the path to recovery!
+Thank goodness after un-turning lots of rocks and stones over the years and training in functional nutrition, I was eventually able to find enough holistic-minded practitioners and like-minded peers who knew a lot about leaky gut, validated everything I was going through, and helped support me down the path to recovery!

 Fast-forward to now (2021): I’m no longer suffering from an esophageal web, eosinophilic esophagitis, IBS, lactose intolerance or leaky gut.
 I have 12 less food and environmental histamine-mediated allergies than I did in 2013-2014 based on skin testing and blood work before-and-after.
 I get to eat a lot more foods than I used to without reacting in my throat or stomach.